 There are two main kinds of Pre-Packs.
 The first is where the buyer is an independent third party, possibly a competitor.
 The second and much more problematical is where the sale is back to the directors via a new company under their control.
 These are sometimes described as ‘Phoenix Pre-Packs’.
 Given that the transaction is being concluded with a connected party, all of the above concerns are magnified.
 Such transactions will involve the insolvency practitioners conducting even more rigorous due diligence than the strict requirements of a third-party transaction in order to remove any negative perceptions surrounding the nature of the sale which is entirely in the best interests of the purchaser.
 As an additional safeguard, in recent years the ‘Pre-Pack Pool’ has been established to review connected party transactions before they occur, and provide its opinion on the proposed transaction to those parties involved.

 Directors must beware continuing to trade on for too long while a Pre-Pack Administration is being planned and prepared.
 If creditor losses increase as a result and the Pre-Pack plan fails, they may be exposed to prosecution under the Wrongful Trading provisions of the Insolvency Act.
-(These are currently suspended for losses incurred during the Covid-19 emergency, but will be restored at in the future, other potential actions such as misfeasance also remain in place)

 Re-use of the Company Name